pmlopes/yoke/docs/index.md

 # Yoke

-Yoke is a middleware framework for [Vert.x](http://www.vertx.io), shipping with over 12 bundled middleware.
+Yoke is a middleware framework for [Vert.x](http://www.vertx.io), shipping with over 14 bundled middleware.
 As with Vert.x, Yoke tries to be a polyglot middleware framework, currently *Java*, *Groovy* and *JavaScript* are supported languages and can be used interchangeably like with other Vert.x components.

+Yoke also does templating with its abstract template engine that can be extended to support any format needed.
+Out of the box, *Java* bundles a simple *StringPlaceholderEngine*, *Groovy* bundles the *GroovyTemplate* and *JavaScript* bundles the *MicroTemplateEngine*.

-### Java
+## Java

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.java .numberLines}
 Yoke yoke = new Yoke(vertx)